Beijing records heaviest rainfall in at least 140 years, causing severe flooding and 21 deaths | Science-Environment

 - China

-China's capital has recorded its heaviest rainfall in at least 140 years over the past few days after being deluged with heavy rains from the remnants of Typhoon Doksuri.
+China's capital has recorded its heaviest rainfall in at least 140 years over the past few days as remnants of Typhoon Doksuri deluged the region, turning streets into canals where emergency crews used rubber boats to rescue stranded residents.

-The city recorded 744.8 millimeters (29.3 inches) of rain between Saturday and Wednesday morning, the Beijing Meteorological Bureau said Wednesday.
+The city recorded 744.8 millimetres (29.3 inches) of rain between Saturday and Wednesday morning, the Beijing Meteorological Bureau said on Wednesday.

 Rescue teams traversed the flooded city in rubber boats as they evacuated residents who were stuck in their homes without running water, gas or electricity since Tuesday afternoon.

+It is unknown how many people are trapped in flood-stricken areas in the city and surrounding villages.
+Rescue teams from other provinces came to Zhuozhou to assist with evacuations.

-"We have to grasp every second, every minute to save people," said Zhong Hongjun, the head of a rescue team from coastal Jiangsu province.
-Zhong said he had been working since 2 a.m.
-Wednesday when they arrived, and expects to work into the night.
-They've rescued about 200 people so far.
-"A lot of the people we saved are elderly and children," he said.
+''We have to grasp every second, every minute to save people,'' said Zhong Hongjun, the head of a rescue team from coastal Jiangsu province.
+Zhong said he had been working since 2 am on Wednesday when they arrived, and expects to work into the night.
+They have rescued about 200 people so far. ''A lot of the people we saved are elderly and children,'' he said.

 On Wednesday, waters in Gu'an county in Hebei, which borders Zhuozhou, reached as high as halfway up a pole where a surveillance camera was installed.

-Gu'an county resident Liu Jiwen, 58, was evacuated from his village on Tuesday night.
-"There's nothing we can do.
-It's natural disaster," he said.
+Gu'an county resident Liu Jiwen, 58, was evacuated from his village on Tuesday night. ''There is nothing we can do.
+It is a natural disaster,'' he said.

 Two other people were trying to pass through the flooded areas to rescue a relative trapped in a nearby village.